 Because of antioxidant properties and their refreshing, citrus-like fragrances, α-phellandrene and β-phellandrene have become popular ingredients in manufacturing. α-phellandrene has made its way into food additives and food-preserving agents because of its role as an antimicrobial agent and flavor enhancer.

 Additionally, α-phellandrene can be added to household products such as air fresheners and cleaners to give them especially crisp, fresh scents.
-The pleasing aromas associated with α-phellandrene and β-phellandrene make them ideal for cosmetics LINK like skin lotions and natural essential oil-based products.
+The pleasing aromas associated with α-phellandrene and β-phellandrene make them ideal for cosmetics like skin lotions and natural essential oil-based products.

 Effects of alpha-phellandrene